-- 7.5 The Society does not operate formal limits on the taking on of business risk, but the Society has established and robust procedures, systems and controls covering the management and mitigation of risk. - 7.6 Should a risk crystallise with significant financial impact then, to the extent that new practices are required to protect the interests of policyholders, these will be developed to deal appropriately with the particular situation and will be subject to approval by the Board having taken advice from the Actuary. - 7.7 There is currently no exposure to risks from other investments in subsidiary or associated operations. - 7.8 The Society transacts its CTF business in a separate unit linked tracker fund and transacts its other unit-linked business in separate funds.
+- 7.5 The Society does not operate formal limits on the taking on of business risk, but the Society has established and robust procedures, systems and controls covering the management and mitigation of risk. - 7.6 Should a risk crystallise with significant financial impact then, to the extent that new practices are required to protect the interests of policyholders, these will be developed to deal appropriately with the particular situation and will be subject to approval by the Board having taken advice from the Actuary. - 7.7 There is currently no exposure to risks from other investments in subsidiary or associated operations. - 7.8 The Society transacts its unit-linked business in allocated unit linked investment funds.
 This is not considered to be a significant source of risk.
-All investment risk is borne by the policyholder, and the income from the permitted management charge is significantly greater than the cost of running the business, and would continue to be so in the event of a substantial fall in the stock market. - 7.9 Accumulated surplus from the CTF and other unit-linked business is available to support the Society's long-term fund, thereby adding to the free assets of the Society.
-Conversely, any deficit from the CTF and other unit-linked business could be charged to the Society's long-term fund, thereby reducing the free assets of the Society.
+All investment risk is borne by the policyholder, and the income from the permitted management charge is expected to be greater than the cost of running the business, in most circumstances. - 7.9 Accumulated surplus from unit-linked and non-profit business is available to support the Society's long-term fund, thereby adding to the free assets of the Society.
+Conversely, any deficit from unit-linked and non-profit business could be charged to the Society's long-term fund, thereby reducing the free assets of the Society.